Time: Sep 27, 2025 09:00 AM Pacific Time (US and Canada)

 Setting Up Shop Series

-• Coming this Fall 2025.
+• Coming this January 2026.
 A video series on Zoom called Setting Up Shop.

 • 11am-1pm every Saturday for twelve weeks.
 Two hrs. on Zoom with live and recorded lectures.